mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

         * resolve it with axioms
 * when an actor receives a message, all he can do is:
     * create more actors
+        * supervision context
+            * actor needs to supervise the actors it creates
+            * decides what should happen when components fail in the system
+                * can decide to restart an actor or take the actor out of service
     * send messages to other actors
     * decide what it gonna do with the next message it receives
         * example: account balance - 5$, deposit 1$, now - account balance is 6$